aoigetei/ZED_Node/README.md

 # ZED_Node
-Using TensorFlow and data from StereoLabs ZED depth camera, map out viable paths for a Quadrotor.
+Using TensorFlow and data from StereoLabs ZED depth camera, map out viable paths for navigation.